zeferreira/how-to-setup-mosquitto-broker-with-docker/README.md

 ## Obs.:
 ** I tested it on Windows running without WSL.
-** I tested some commands running directly on conteiners (mosquitto_sup/pub) and outside the container (curl and MQTT Explorer).
+** I tested some commands running directly on conteiners (mosquitto_sup/pub) and outside the container (from the host)<!--(curl and MQTT Explorer)-->.
 ** In some cases I will add notes about the tools.
 <!-- ** I wrote one little C# application to test the flow with the broker.
 Not yet, but I'm working on it' -->
 ** I'm using **Visual Studio Code (VScode)** because I like to see the highlight sintax of the files and I already have it on my machine, but you can use whatever you want to **create the configuration/password files** .
 Choose one text editor make the samples for shell commands more simple when I created this file.
-For god sake, give a break.
+For god sake, give me a break.
 It's just a text editor.

 You can download it [here](https://code.visualstudio.com/download) from the oficial website.
 Teach about how to install the VSCode is out of the scope of this document.